utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 - Start a new step and choose the **Group** function.
   - For columns, select `Performer`.
   - Keep the **Count** aggregation.
-  - Name your new column "No. 1 hits"
+  - Name your new column "No. 1 hits".

 ### Sort the list